abhidas17695/dweb-ext/README.md

 # Instructions for loading the extension in Chrome
 * Download or clone this repo
 * Unzip the downloaded folder
+* Build the repos as instructed below
 * Go to chrome://extensions in Chrome and turn on 'Developer mode'
 * Click on 'Load unpacked'
-* Select the folder dist
+* Select the folder dist-combo to load the combo extension
+* Select the fiolder dist-dweb to load the dweb extension
 # Instructions for loading the extension in Firefox
 * Download or clone this repo
 * Unzip the downloaded folder
+* Build the repos as instructed below
 * Go to about:debugging in Firefox and turn on 'Enable add-on debugging'
 * Click on 'Load temporary Add-on'
-* Select manifest.json from the folder dist
+* Select manifest.json from the folder dist-combo to load combo extension Select manifest.json from the folder dist-dweb to load dweb extension

 # Instructions for testing the extension
 * Go to http://dweb.archive.org